ZhouLabGenetics/FELIX/README.md

   imbalance (built on the SAIGE mixed-model core).

 > **📘 Start with the [step-by-step tutorial](tutorial/README.md)** — a
-> runnable end-to-end example (install → packed genotype → Step 1 → Step 2 →
+> runnable end-to-end example (install → pack genotype → Step 1 → Step 2 →
 > reading the output) on a tiny simulated cohort.

 ## Why FELIX